vadimkantorov/echomsk/README.md

 ### Crawler and parser utilities for Russian talk radio http://echo.msk.ru.

-**Important Note:** the parser is extremely brittle and will very likely fail when the layout of http://echo.msk.ru evolves.
+**Important Note:** the parser is extremely brittle and will very likely fail when the HTML layout of http://echo.msk.ru evolves.
 The parser worked OK on 2020-06-01.

 ### Usage
 ```shell